mitchwagner/reglinker/README.md

 Connect the dots in protein interaction networks ... using regular expressions!

 ## About
-The inputs to RegLinekr are a list of sources, a list of targets, an edge-labeled protein interaction network, and the DFA coresponding to a regular language.
+The inputs to RegLinker are a set of sources, a set of targets, an edge-labeled protein interaction network, and the DFA coresponding to a regular language.
 RegLinker computes, for each edge in the interaction network, a shortest path from the set of sources to the